Everything you need to know about the best things to do in Chiang Rai, Thailand.

 9) Watch the Sun Rise at Phu Chee Fah

-Possibly an excursion to miss out if you’re tight for time, but the 2-hour drive to the mountains from Chiang Rai is so incredibly worth it.
+Possibly an excursion to miss out on if you’re tight on time, but the 2-hour drive to the mountains from Chiang Rai is so incredibly worth it.

-It’s possible that you might be able to book a tour to Phu Chee Fah with the hotel or hostel at which you’re staying.
+Wherever you decide to stay in Chiang Rai, it’s possible that you might be able to book a tour to Phu Chee Fah with the hotel or hostel.

 But in the case of wanting your own freedom, it might be worth hiring a private driver to take you – you’ll have to leave Chiang Rai at about 3 am to make the sunrise.